ronggong/interspeech2018_submission01/README.md

 The code in the repository is for the conference review process.

+For the demo of the algorithm, please check the [distribute branch](https://github.com/ronggong/interspeech2018_submission01/tree/distribute).

 ## First thing to do
 * Use python 2.7.* I haven't test the code on python3
 * Install the requirements.txt